liuqk3/PUT/README.md

 NOTE: The training settings are total controlled by the given yaml config file.
 So making a good yaml config file is quite important!
 The trained logs, models, and sampled images are all saved to `./OUTPUT/exp_name`.

 The default training commands are provided in [scripts/train_commands_cvpr2022.sh](scripts/train_commands_cvpr2022.sh) and [scripts/train_commands_tpami2024.sh](scripts/train_commands_tpami2024.sh).
 Note that the batch size, number of nodes, and the number of GPUs should be adjusted according to your machine.

+### Untrollable image inpainting
+Based on the pretrained image P-VQVAE in untrollable image inpainting, three stages are additional required for each dataset:

+- Train semantice P-VQVAE for the encoding of segmentation map;

+- Train structure P-VQVAE for the encoding of sketch map;

+- Train UQ-Transformer with the pretrained image P-VQVAE, semantic encoder and structure encoder.

+Note that the training of semantic and structure P-VQVAEs requires additional data.
+Please refer to [prepare_data](readme/prepare_data.md) for more details.
+Once the data has been prepared, the training commands are also very simple.
+Please refer to [`scripts/train_commands_tpami2024_conditional.sh`](scripts/train_commands_tpami2024_conditional.sh) for example.

 ## Inference